-Prior to 2001, work was completed on groundwater resources inventories, including a pollution potential mapping for the Region.
+Prior to 2003, work was completed on groundwater resources inventories, including a pollution potential mapping for the Region.
 In addition, mapping was completed on a regional basis for inventories of potential sources of groundwater pollution.
-Work was largely completed on preparation of the final report incorporating all inventories, mapping, and analyses and on a prospectus describing a regional groundwater aquifer modeling program for Southeastern Wisconsin.
-The report is in the publication process at year's end.
-The prospectus was approved and funding arrangements were made to carry out a groundwater aquifer modeling program over a three-year period.
-The model development is being carried out under an interagency agreement by the Commission, the U.S. Geological Survey, and the Wisconsin Geological and Natural History Survey staffs.
-Work was initiated on the data collation and field data collection and on the model development.
-The work is being overseen by the Commission's Technical Advisory Committee on Groundwater Resources.
+The final report incorporating all inventories, mapping, and analyses and a prospectus describing a regional groundwater aquifer modeling program for Southeastern Wisconsin were published.
+In addition, work was completed on a regional groundwater aquifer model development.
+The model development was carried out under an interagency agreement by the Commission, the U.S. Geological Survey, and the Wisconsin Geological and Natural History Survey staffs.
+The work was overseen by the Commission's Technical Advisory Committee on Groundwater Resources.
+Work was also completed on a prospectus describing a regional water supply plan for Southeastern Wisconsin.

-This project is designed to provide for groundwater quantity and quality protection planning activities and supports the regional land use planning program.
+This project is designed to provide for groundwater quantity and quality protection planning activities and supports the regional water quality and land use planning programs.